jj1bdx/avrhwrng/README.md

 digital levels, which are connected to ATmega168/328P's input pins (PD6/PD7, or Pin 6/7).

+The latest fix of `v2rev1fix1` adds a 10uF capacitor to the power supply of the noise diode circuit as a part of the voltage ripple filter, so that the noise diode circuit can accept the output of a DC-DC converter such as Maxim MAX662A.

 Schematics and photos are available in `schematics/` and `photos/` directories, respectively.

 ## Firmware